OSGeo/OSGeoLive-doc/doc/overview/mapproxy_overview.rst

   * run multiple WMS services in one MapProxy instance
   * add attribution lines to the images
   * support for non-image raster data like DEMs
+  * manipulate image bands to create grayscale- or false-color images
   * many more

 Implemented Standards